energy-domain/edo/docs/index.md

 ### IFC Interoperability

 - Rule-based generation of IFC data using ontology-driven specifications
-- Support for translators between IFC and other formats
+- Potential future support for translators between IFC and other formats
-- Guidance for extending IFC for energy-specific classes and attributes
+- Guidance for extending IFC for energy-specific classes and properties

 ### Project Validation